Daylin30/python_web_scrapping/README.md

 # python_web_scrapping

-All required is in this repo to run the web scarp script !
+All required is in this repo to run the web scrap script !

 Have Fun :)